tfelix/w3shop/README.md

 - **Automatic Currency Conversion:** Pay in any currencies and the receiving smart contract does an automatic conversion to the currency the shop owner wants to receive.
-- **Community Curated Shop Directory:** Imagine a curated list of shops that is indexed and searchable in a decentralized environment
+- **Community Curated Shop Directory:** Imagine a curated list of shops that is indexed and searchable in a decentralized environment.
-- **Limited Shop Items:** (e.g. only 1000 pieces available)
-- **Royality NFT Support:** 2nd market revenue generating NFTs (waiting for a ERC standard to mature in order to support this use case)
-- **Access Restriction:** Access a shop only if you have a special membership NFT
+- **Access Restriction:** Use a shop only if you have a special membership NFT.

 Discuss with us in our [Orbis Club Group](https://orbis.club/group/kjzl6cwe1jw148g91hce2elv8hiktmbs2bppox00qtenvu1k73jlqa7yxmle7e0) about your favorite (or even new ideas).

 ## Current Risks